iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

   `dvc metrics diff` will try to detect it on-the-fly.

 - `-x`, `--xpath` - specify a path within a metric file to get a specific metric value to show changes for.
-If ommited, will show changes for all possible paths.
-It will override `xpath` defined in the correspodning DVC-file.
+If omitted, will show changes for all possible paths.
+It will override `xpath` defined in the corresponding DVC-file.
 See `dvc metrics modify` for a full description of `xpath` when applied to specific metric types.